refactorings/anti-copy-paster/README.md

 In our evaluation, we tested the following Ollama models to assess performance: `dolphin3:8b`, `phi4:14b`, `gemma2:9b`, `qwen2.5:7b`, `mistral:7b`, `qwen3:8b`, `llama3.1:8b`, `deepseek-r1:8b`, `llama3.2:3b`, `phi3:3.8b`, `qwen2.5-coder:7b`, `codellama:7b`, `olmo2:7b`, `deepseek-coder:6.7b`, `starcoder2:7b`, `falcon3:7b`, and `granite3.3:8b`.

 **Important:** Ollama model performance heavily depends on your device's available RAM and processing power.
 Choose an appropriate model size to ensure responsive refactoring.
+Ollama model performance depends heavily on your device’s **GPU VRAM** and overall processing power.
+Larger models require significantly more memory to load and run.
+Always choose a model size compatible with your hardware.

+Based on our evaluation, models with **7B–8B parameters** typically require **At least 6–8 GB of GPU VRAM**.
+If your GPU has **less VRAM** than the model requires (e.g., 4–6 GB), choose a smaller model such as **3B–4B** variants to ensure stability.

 **⚠️ Performance Warning:**